-We at Centenary Yoga, are passionate about helping you to establish a regular yoga practice which will build your strength, resilience and flexibility.
-It brings benefits physically, emotionally and mentally.
-Yoga has the added and often unexpected benefit of enabling you to gradually release emotional blockages and habits in your life that are no longer serving you.
+After a year, Centenary Yoga was born!
+We now run 10 classes a week, our beautiful teachers boasting a wide variety of Yoga backgrounds.
+We at Centenary Yoga, are a warm a nd helpful community, passionate about helping you to establish a regular yoga practice which will build your strength, resilience and flexibility.
+Yoga brings benefits physically, emotionally and mentally and has the added and often unexpected benefit of enabling you to gradually release emotional blockages and habits in your life that are no longer serving you.

 You are welcome to bring your own yoga mat and anything else you need.
 We are fully equipped with mats, bolsters, blankets and

 you are a new student with us.
 We provide a registration form upon your first visit.

 Please like us on Facebook for updates, specials and events!

 Centenary Yoga is Located at the James and Janie Memorial Hall, 671 Seventeen Mile Rocks Road.
 Off road parking available.
 The hall is comfortable with airconditioning, toilets, carpeted floor, and fully equipped kitchen.

 I found Yoga as a young mother of two boys, working as a high school science teacher.
 I’m not a sporty person; I loved the simple movements and the opportunity to reconnect with myself.
 I learned how to connect with my breath and not sweat the small stuff.

 By the time I was able to train as a Yoga Teacher (500 hours with YogaPhysio) I also had two little girls and practised safely throughout pregnancy.
 My boys are now in their 20s; I’ve practised Yoga for 21 years and have been sharing my love of Yoga through teaching for 10 years.